How to Set Up?

 docker compose up

-If you prefer using Podman and Podman Compose instead of Docker, make the following changes:
+When using Podman and Podman Compose instead of Docker, you must make the following changes.

 volumes: